Diocese of Dublin and Glendalough: Merger of Dublin and Glendalough

 In 1185, the Lord of Ireland, John Lackland, granted the merger of the dioceses of Dublin and Glendalough.
 This was initially without effect as the charter lacked papal approval.
 When the bishop Macrobius died in 1192, a synod was held in Dublin under the direction of the papal legate Metthew O Enna.
 William Piro was elected as bishop of Glendalough and remained in office at least until 1212.
 Robert de Bedford was elected as successor in 1213 or 1214 but he had never the opportunity to take possession of the diocesan seat.
 Instead, John, now King of England, reissued a grant to join Glendalough to Dublin which was finally approved by Pope Innocent III in 1216 and confirmed by his successor Honorius III in the same year.

 Reformation

-When the Church in England broke communion with the Roman Catholic Church, the Church of England was established by the state as the established church.
-Later, by decree of the Irish Parliament, a similar new body became the State Church in the Kingdom of Ireland.
-It assumed possession of most Church property (and so retained a great repository of religious architecture and other items, though some were later destroyed).
-The substantial majority of the population remained faithful to the Latin Rite of Roman Catholicism, despite the political and economic advantages of membership in the state church.
-They were obliged to find alternative premises and to conduct their services in secret.
-The English-speaking minority mostly adhered to the Church of Ireland or to Presbyterianism.
+The English-speaking minority in Ireland post-Reformation mostly adhered to the Church of Ireland or to Presbyterianism; the dioceses became integrated into this new church independent from the Catholic Church.
 In 1833, the two provinces of Dublin and Cashel were merged.
 Over the centuries, numerous dioceses were merged, in view of declining membership.